Getting to the Root Cause of a Lengthening Sales Cycle

 Put together, these three factors had accounted for $7.6M in lost revenue.
 As the company addressed the gaps in their team’s selling skills, they were able to realize $4.4M recorded the highest level of quota attainment in the company’s history.

 Understanding your sales cycle is only the first important step towards improving upon your team’s sales performance.
-If your sales cycles are getting longer, request Cien’s Free Hidden Revenue Assessment and identify the root cause.
+If your sales cycles are getting longer, request Cien’s Hidden Revenue Assessment and identify the root cause.

 Subscribe to our newsletter